CyberSwell/Cyber-Cheat-Sheets/INE Penetratin Testing Student Learning Path Notes.md

 Techniques:
 - OWASP's Dirbuster
 > They ran through how to use the GUI.
 GUI is lame.
 Use CLI instead like a true skript kiddie.
 Gobuster is threaded, whereas Dirb can search recursively.
 Pros and cons to each.
+Ffuf is mad fast as well.

+### 4.1.3: Google Dorking
+Operators:
+- `site:` - Include only results from a given hostname.
+- `intitle:` - Filter only results with this page title.
+- `inurl:` - Filter only results with string in URL.
+- `filetype:` - Filter only certain filetypes.
+- `AND`, `OR`, `&`, `|` - Logical operators that can be thrown into search query as well.
+- `-` - Can be used to filter **out** keywords from the results.

 ## 5. Reporting